JDM LegendsHub

 The world's central information hub for Japanese Domestic Market legends.
-Nine iconic chassis, twelve legendary engines, six greatest tuners, and the culture that built them — with owner-manual depth and uncompromising editorial standards.
+Every iconic chassis, every legendary engine, the greatest tuners, the culture, and the tools you need — with owner-manual depth and uncompromising editorial standards.

 Chapter 1